Selling a Short Lease Flat?

 Extending a short lease

 The value of a flat decreases as the lease term decreases below 80 years.
 If the lease for your flat is 80 years or less and you’re considering selling then you should consider exercising your right to extend your lease if you want to achieve a good sale price.
-You have the right to extend your lease if you’ve owned your flat for at least 2 years.
+Recent legal changes mean the owner of a short lease flat can extend thier lease at any time, they no longer have to own the property for 2 years before they have the right to extend the lease.

 How to sell a short lease flat

-Selling a Short Lease Flat: Option A – This quick and low-cost route is often the preferred method when selling at auction.
+Selling a Short Lease Flat: Option B – This quick and low-cost route is often the preferred method when selling a short lease flat by auction.
 The current owner of the lease agrees to serve a Section 42 Notice to the landlord/freeholder to acquire a lease extension and to assign the benefit of the Notice to the buyer upon completion.
 As long as there aren’t too many complications an experienced solicitor will charge about £500 for serving notice to the freeholder – that’s a small price to pay, as the benefit will greatly assist the saleability.
-The new buyer will be able to commence the lease extension process immediately, rather than waiting to own the property for 2 years.
+The new buyer will be able to resume the lease extension process immediately after their purchase.

-Selling a Short Lease Flat: Option B – Some buyers, particularly those purchasing with a mortgage may find option A too uncertain because the lease extension premium (the cost to extend the lease) has not been agreed by the landlord.
+Selling a Short Lease Flat: Option C – Some buyers, particularly those purchasing with a mortgage may find option A and B too uncertain because the lease extension premium (the cost to extend the lease) has not been agreed by the freeholder.
 This longer and more expensive route involves the seller obtaining a professional valuation to determine the premium payable to the freeholder for a lease extension of 90 years added to the current unexpired term.
+With the formal lease extension route, the leaseholder serves a Section 42 Notice to the freeholder, with a proposed premium to extend the lease, and the freeholder responds with a counter-notice (Section 45 Notice) with a counter offer.

 Selling a short lease flat at auction